-As we roll into 2021, hoping that the dark days of 2020 will be behind us soon, we’ve witnessed many changes, some a result of ongoing trends changing the media landscape, and others a direct result of the pandemic.
+As we roll into 2021, hoping that the dark days of 2020 will be behind us soon, we’ve witnessed many changes affecting book marketing, some resulting from ongoing trends changing the media landscape and others a direct result of the pandemic.

 Here are some predictions for 2021 that directly affect book publicity: